 a.
 Join the Production Pilot Queue

+When you're ready to request production access, please email the DPC team.
 You will receive a follow-up email from the DPC team when it is your turn to onboard.
 Depending on the backlog of organizations, this may mean that your organization will sit in the queue for a few weeks before it is your turn to onboard.

 Please do not plan to fill out the application unless your organization has tested your solution in sandbox and is able to share security documentation with CMS.